wesJchen/sdet-coding-challenge/README.md

 # SDET-Coding-Challenge
 A coding project based on webscraping and testing on http://sdetchallenge.fetch.com/

+Objective: Using a balance scale and a set of gold coins, identify the counterfeit gold coin among them.
+All genuine coins have identical weight, while the fraudulent one is lighter than the authentic ones.

 ## Table of contents
 - [Prerequisites](#Prerequisites)
 - [Setup](#Setup)